coreeng/knowledge-platform/knowledge-base/content/core-platform/features/platform-observability/feature-platform-sli-slo.md

 ## Decision outcome

 As it stands we primarily use SLO-based alerts.
 This helps us to narrow the scope of our alerts to the symptons that genuinely impact the service reliability that are experienced by our customers (tenants & end users in our cases).
-By decoupling symptons from what and why, traditional system monitoring alerts (cpu, memory, disk USE on a node-by-node basis) are largely eliminated.
+By decoupling symptoms from what and why, traditional system monitoring alerts (cpu, memory, disk USE on a node-by-node basis) are largely eliminated.
 There are a few benefits of this approach:

 * It helps operators to pin-point where the investigation _should_ start (where the customer experiences are actually impacted) with minimum noises.
-* It makes the alerts more actionable vs traditonal system monitoring where CPU, OOM errors tell you nothing about whether end users are impacted, neither it's is easy to act upon.
+* It makes the alerts more actionable vs traditional system monitoring where CPU, OOM errors tell you nothing about whether end users are impacted, neither it is easy to act upon.
 * It largely reduced the alerting fatigue, as the number of alerts are reduced significantly.
 * It generally surfaces the issues earlier than traditional system monitoring alerts.
-For example your app might appears to be looking fine from the traditional system monitoring perspective, but alerts show excessive SLO error burn rate (e.g. 10% error budget burned over 5mins time, meaning 50min before SLO breaches).
-After alerts you drill down to the issue and pin-point the root cause to a OOM of the app.
+For example your app might appear to be looking fine from the traditional system monitoring perspective, but alerts show excessive SLO error burn rate (e.g. 10% error budget burned over 5 minutes, meaning 50min before SLO breaches).
+After alerts you drill down to the issue and pin-point the root cause to an OOM of the app.
 For this scenario traditional system alerts would have surfaced the issue much later, when the OOM flooded the entire fleet.

 That being said system/low-level monitoring metrics are still useful for observability and issue drill down in general.
 They need to be collected for observability/warning purpose, but not necessarily alerting.